brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that can’t see the forest for the tree stumps, it’s the Brown University "we’re soOoOo poplar-lar" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that can’t see the forest for the tree stumps, it’s the Brown University “we’re soOoOo poplar-lar” BANNNDDDDDDDDDDD!

-We discovered recently that Dartmouth has a "Woodsmen’s Team."
+We discovered recently that Dartmouth has a “Woodsmen’s Team.”
 What is this noble sport, you ask?
-We don’t really know, but their website describes "the thrilling ring and crunch of the keen axes as they bite into the peeled and glistening wood...
+We don’t really know, but their website describes “the thrilling ring and crunch of the keen axes as they bite into the peeled and glistening wood...
 You stand on top of an 8-inch-thick block of poplar thinking you will never break through.
-Then your axe severs the last fibers and you collapse, surrounded by a whooping and hooting circle of friends."
+Then your axe severs the last fibers and you collapse, surrounded by a whooping and hooting circle of friends.”
 Now that you mention it, this doesn’t sound half bad.

-Watch now as the band forms a lumberjack’s trusty axe and plays "I Chop Some Wood."
+Watch now as the band forms a lumberjack’s trusty axe and plays “I Chop Some Wood.”

-:sd[Band forms an axe and plays "I Touch Myself."]
+:sd[Band forms an axe and plays “I Touch Myself.”]

-Speaking of wood, we heard that a dead tree stump on campus, the "Lone Pine," is having a surge in poplarity as a Dartmouth mascot.
+Speaking of wood, we heard that a dead tree stump on campus, the “Lone Pine,” is having a surge in poplarity as a Dartmouth mascot.
 We feel bad that the best mascot options you have are a 100-year-old tree stump, an anthropomorphized keg, and Pantone color 349, so we racked our brains and came up with a few suggestions for what your new official mascot should be.

 :::script-list